• Blog

 The Spiritual Generation and the Bible

 What about the spiritual openness reported by the Quiet Revival?
 Patmos found that young adults in Scotland are more likely to describe themselves as spiritual than religious.
 But there is one area of huge encouragement: the younger generations in Scotland show great interest in the Bible.
-Back in 2015, we were stunned to discover that over half of all young people wanted to learn more about the Bible. . is outstripped any other generation of Scottish adults.
+Back in 2015, we were stunned to discover that over half of all young people wanted to learn more about the Bible.
+This is outstripped any other generation of Scottish adults.
 Patmos reveals that this interest continues.

 What is more, young people in Scotland are not just saying they are interested in the Bible.
 They are picking it up and reading it in staggering numbers.
 Back in 2015, Transforming Scotland surprised us all when it found large numbers of young people read the Bible at least once a month.
 Incredibly, three times as many young people were reading the Bible regularly as were in church.
 That active reading of the Bible is confirmed by Patmos.